Azure/autorest.csharp/docs/mgmt/readme.md

 }
 ```

-If you want to change the behavior how the generator identifies singleton resources, please see [Singleton resources](Singleton-resources) section
+If you want to change the behavior how the generator identifies singleton resources, please see [change singleton resources](#change-singleton-resources) section.

 ## Management plane configurations